John Dyson, Lord Dyson

 John Anthony Dyson, Lord Dyson, PC (born 31 July 1943) is a former British judge and barrister.
 He was Master of the Rolls and Head of Civil Justice, the second most senior judge in England and Wales, from 2012 to 2016, and a Justice of the Supreme Court of the United Kingdom from 2010 to 2012.
 He was the first justice to be appointed who was not a peer.

 Early life

 Dyson has an East European Jewish heritage.
 His mother was Bulgarian and his paternal grandparents Lithuanian.
-He was born in Yorkshire and educated at Leeds Grammar School.
-He studied the piano with Dame Fanny Waterman.
+He was born in Yorkshire and educated at Leeds Grammar School, entering their Junior School in 1951 when 8 years old.
 He then studied classics at Wadham College, Oxford.
 He was called to the Bar at the Middle Temple in 1968.